 The thing about being a big sister no one really talks about is that the role is akin to being a second mother-like figure.
-You know, without any of that authentic authority I pretended to have.
+You know, without any of that authentic authority.
 I'm always torn between being real, like a best friend should be, or pulling out the shield I've molded for you over the years, its boss decorated with fables of my own mistakes and regrets, a weapon for you to use in battle with life's inevitable anguish — without having to feel it all for yourself.

 No, I did not feel "celebratory" on Commencement Day.
 The months leading up to it, I was ready to leave.
 Weeks prior, I didn't know who I mattered to, who mattered to me and why I didn't do this or that during my time at this institution our parents broke tooth and nail to afford.
 Two days before the big day, I was honestly just overwhelmed.